 The ABC graffitiing method is an innovative visual learning approach that employs the letters of the alphabet to create a mind map or diagram that represents the fundamental concepts, ideas, or terms associated with a particular subject.
 Each student in the class is assigned a different letter of the alphabet, and they must select a word starting with that letter that is related to the topic being studied (Ашим, 2017).
 This method is captivating and pleasurable to organise information and promote creativity.

-Figure 2: Example of ABC Graffitiing (Source: Author’s creation)
+Fig. 2.
+Example of ABC Graffitiing (Source: Author’s creation)

 t.
 Concept Card Mapping